Profile Source: Bethany World Prayer Center

 What are Their Lives Like?

 Kurds in Turkey make their living in the same way their relatives do in Iran and Iraq: farming, and raising cattle and goats.
-The area is well wooded, although the demand for firewood is slowly thinning the supply of trees.
 Although a few Kurds still live the semi-nomadic lifestyle of their ancestors, most now live in small villages of less than 2000 people.

 Although Kurdish farming techniques are somewhat archaic, they are now being integrated into the Turkish capitalist market.
 Cotton, sugar, beets, and tobacco, are replacing the traditional food crops.
 The Kurds grow them for the Turkish market and for export.
 Kurdistan is also the main source for cattle, sheep, goats, and animal products in Turkey.
 Kurdish agriculture has changed little since the Middle Ages and is far behind the rest of Turkey.